Corvusoft/restq/documentation/DESIGN.md

 ### Session

 Represents a conversation between a client and the service.
-Internally this class holds the network state and exposes public functionality to interact with the exchanges runloop for asynchronous data acquisation and/or sleep states, Only Authenticators and Repository developers require access to this functionality.
+Internally this class holds the network state and exposes public functionality to interact with the exchanges runloop for asynchronous data acquisition and/or sleep states, Only Authenticators and Repository developers require access to this functionality.

 ```
                      +-----------------------------------+